Skip to content

 The GST Council has introduced several key modifications to the GST framework in the past year.
 Understanding these changes is essential for maintaining compliance and optimizing your tax position.

-• Expanded e-invoicing requirements for businesses with turnover exceeding ₹5 crore
+• Expanded e-invoicing requirements for businesses with turnover exceeding ₹5 crore.

-• Enhanced validation checks in GSTR-1 and GSTR-3B reconciliation
+• Enhanced validation checks in GSTR-1 and GSTR-3B reconciliation.

-• New provisions for input tax credit (ITC) verification and reversal
+• New provisions for input tax credit (ITC) verification and reversal Revised pricing for select goods and services.

 Key GST updates for 2025